Deirdre McNamer

-Deirdre McNamer is an American novelist.
-McNamer is on the fiction faculty of the Bennington Writing Seminars' MFA program, and previously taught in the Masters of Fine Arts (MFA) program at the University of Montana, Missoula,.
-She chaired the fiction panel that judged the 2011 National Book Awards, and in 2015 received an Artists Innovation Award from the Montana Arts Council.
+Deirdre McNamer is an American novelist and essayist.

+She was on the fiction faculty of the Bennington Writing Seminars Master of Fine Arts program from 2015 to 2024, and taught at the University of Montana's MFA program from 1995 to 2020.
+She chaired the fiction panel of the 2011 National Book Awards and served on the panel of the 2015 PEN/Faulkner Award.